24 miles of river, over 2 Days

 Proceed past Riverside View Camp Site and caravan park, and on past the Amusement Park on your right.

 At this point, please be aware of the four to five large river cruisers that use this stretch of the river: please give them a wide berth, they will make it clear where they need to go.
 Meandering on you will see a large boulder in the river on your left, please be aware of people swimming and diving.

 Your finish point is 200 yards down river at YE OLDE FERRIE INN PUB which will be on your right.
 You will see a RED SIGN with Ross on Wye Canoe Hire on it, please exit the river and report to a member of staff.

 Multi Day Trips Timetable

-Leaving pick up point at 11.00hrs - Collect as arranged prior to departure.
+Registration at pick up point at 10:30hrs - Collection time as arranged prior to departure,

 Discretionary discounts for mid-week group bookings

 Evening canoe trips by arrangement.
 Selected start and finish points to suit you: Time required canoeing based on ability and stamina.
 Please contact us for a quote or further information.